google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/releaseNotes/relNotesGEE5_3_3.rst.txt

          * - 1241
            - geglxinfo should parse all meshes in terrain packets
            - geglxinfo will parse all meshes in terrain packets
+         * - 1552
+           - Make XML object destructors virtual
+           - A memory management bug in XML processing has been fixed, resulting in lower memory utilization and significantly improved performance.

       .. rubric:: Known Issues